Telling my story at the open mic

 I did it again too, just before Christmas — for my next speech at the Playhouse I read aloud from The Iliad, my favourite book.
 Afterwards the theatre director Charlie told me he was amazed at how many people I have inspired to speak at the open mic session.

 Read more Your Voice stories.
 Would you like to write something to encourage and inspire others?
 Tell us about your experiences or share any opinions or stammering-related art, poems or music.
-To find out how, email editor@stamma.org or see our Share Your Story page.
+See Submit Something For The Site or email editor@stamma.org for details.